The Kings Collection

 Midhurst, West Sussex

-A Collection of 56 new build apartments on the grounds of the King Edward VII Estate
+A Collection of 56 new build 1, 2 & 3 bedroom apartments on the grounds of the King Edward VII Estate

 The Kings Collection

-56 new build apartments at City & Country’s multi award-winning development, King Edward VII Estate.
-The new phase will be known as The King’s Collection of the iconic West Sussex development.
+Discover 56 brand-new luxury apartments at City & Country’s prestigious, award-winning King Edward VII Estate.
+Introducing The King’s Collection, the latest phase in this iconic West Sussex development, offering unparalleled elegance and sophistication.

 Sitting within the picturesque South Downs National Park, an Area of Outstanding Natural Beauty in West Sussex, the King Edward VII Estate is taking an exciting step forward as it breaks ground on its next phase.
 The development features outstanding homes, surrounded by 165 acres of unspoilt private grounds, Gertrude Jekyll designed gardens and woodland, just under an hour from London.